RinQi03/SE-Speech-Analyzer/README.md

 Build a containerized app that uses machine learning.
 See [instructions](./instructions.md) for details.

-# Speech Analyze Web App
+# Speech Analyzer Web App

 This is a full-stack, containerized web application that allows users to upload audio files, which are then transcribed using a machine learning service (Deepgram API).
 The transcripts are analyzed and the analysis are stored in MongoDB and displayed in a user-friendly interface.